yanatan16/yanatan16.github.io/_posts/2023-12-20-ring-the-springs.markdown

 date: 2023-12-20 10:30:00
 ---

 This past Saturday June 17, 2023, I ran the second edition of the [Ring the Springs 100 miler](https://www.aravaiparunning.com/ring-the-springs/), hosted by Aravaipa Running.
+Miranda and I did a [recap podcast](https://runningwithproblems.run/episodes/s1-ep4-special-ring-the-springs) on this race, so check that out on your local podcast app.

 <!--break-->